zencart/documentation/content/dev/release_process/initial_steps.md

 Before tagging a release we need to:

 - Ensure code is up to date.
 - Be sure the version changes you did in the prior steps are checked in and merged.
-Remember you will have to bypass merge protections since the branch has been locked for merges.
+If they weren't, remember you will have to bypass merge protections since the branch has been locked for merges.
 - Update the [Documentation Website](https:docs.zen-cart.com/release) to ensure that it reflects changes that have happened within the release.
+(Focus on the What's New page; it's easier to build the Changed Files page once the build is complete.)

 # Testing Prior to the build
 Create a new shop using the branch you are about to build, and run through some tests.
 You want to be confident that what you're building will work.